LucaBongiorni/submarine/README.md

 NOTICE:
 Keep in mind, the shorter the list the faster your scan will be.
 The list I have provided was forked from two existing lists, so it's rather large.
 It does however cover a very vast range of possible subdomains.
+By default it's using a smaller list for speed, but feel free to switch it out to the larger one for a more in-depth scan.